deadblue/ghost/README.md

 A simple HTTP server framework for Go, bases on std `net/http` package.

-**Starts from 0.1.x, this framework should be used in go 1.18 or above, because it requires generic.**
+**Starts from 0.1.x, this framework should be used in go 1.18 or above, because it requires generics.**

 ## Usage